-Engaged in making a project 'worth it', the municipalities enact an object, i.e. subscribers, which is subsequently considered to be demand.
+As different as these cases are, we can see that from the perspective of the municipalities, the take-up rate can be an important instrument to demonstrate the success of a deployment project.
+Through the take-up rate, a justification for the network is established, even when this happens after the fact.
+Engaged in making a project 'worth it', the municipalities enact subscribers, which are subsequently considered to be demand.
 In addition, from these examples we can see that the take-up rate is not a practice which has a specific place in the chronology of network deployment.
 Instead, the take-up rate jumps backwards in time to lend authority to the claim that a fibre optics network is necessary.
 In this sense, the timeline of demand in the sense of the take-up rate as seen by the municipalities is directly opposed to the timeline of demand in the sense of the pre-contracting rate.
 Network deployment as done by these practices is not a chronological process; in some cases, the linear time of chronos gives way to kairos, the time of opportunity.

 In the preceding sections, I have tried to guide you through the uneasy relationship between demand and supply in the context of network deployment.
 We have cautiously traversed what demand means and where you can find it, and what this does to boundaries between infrastructures and even markets.
 Our next move was to embed these conceptualisations, observing how BE Technology needs to wrestle with demand and the material to make a business case, and what the pre-contracting rate and take-up rate do within the context of deployment.
-But there is more to learn about demand in the context of deployment, and we will do so by exploring the ways in which demand is done differently.
+But there is more to learn about demand in our case study, and we will do so by exploring the ways in which demand is done differently.